ravijp/temp_databricks_survivalAnalysis/Causal Inference/Causal Inference Complete Technical Guide for Survival Analysis Context.md

-# Causal Inference for ADP Employee Turnover Project
+# Causal Inference for ZENON Employee Turnover Project
 ## Complete Technical Guide for Survival Analysis Context

 ---

 ## **1. Introduction: Causal Inference vs. Prediction**

-### **Why Causal Inference Matters for ADP**
+### **Why Causal Inference Matters for ZENON**

 **Prediction Problem**: "Who will leave in the next 12 months?"
 (Correlational) **Causal Problem**: "What interventions will reduce John's turnover risk?"
 (Actionable)

-ADP's business need is **causal**: HR practitioners want to know **what actions to take**, not just who's at risk.
+ZENON's business need is **causal**: HR practitioners want to know **what actions to take**, not just who's at risk.
 This requires causal inference, not just predictive modeling.

 ### **Fundamental Causal Question**
 > "If we give John a 10% salary increase, how much will his 12-month retention probability improve?"